siddh-07/JarvisAssistant/README.md

 Contributions are welcome!
 Feel free to:

-- Open issues for bugs or feature requests
+* Open issues
-- Submit pull requests
+* Submit pull requests
-- Suggest improvements to the GUI or AI behavior
+* Suggest new features
-- Improve documentation
+* Improve documentation

 ---

 ## 👨‍💻 Author

 **Siddh Bhadani**
-Developer | AI & Automation Enthusiast
+📌 Developer | AI & Automation Enthusiast

+If you need help, have questions, or want to collaborate — feel free to reach out.

 ---